cjcon90/country-quiz/README.md

 ## Overview

-CountryQuiz is a web app, built using the REST Countries API, that is focused on being both fun and educational.
+CountryQuiz is a web app, built using the REST Countries API, that tests users knowledge on country flags, capital city names and country populations; it is focused on being both fun and educational.

 It provides varying levels of difficulty depending on which region of the world a user selects and this provides continued enjoyment and learning and encourages repeated playthroughs.